 Nothing beats the naturally sweet and fresh flavours of homemade jam.
 It is extremely quick and easy to make, plus with the possibility of having a wide range of amazing flavours and textures, from real fruits and choice ingredients, you’ve got a winner on your hands!

-So, I was invited a while back to this brunch by an old friend, and while there, I tasted some fantastic homemade jams.
-There was a wide variety of jams and I think I tasted a handful; peach, raspberry, mango, strawberry, kiwi, mixed berries, tangerine and a whole host of others; and they were all absolutely delicious — the textures, flavours, the perfect blend of sweet and sour, all-natural with no additives … I was in jam heaven.
+So, I was invited a while back to this brunch by an old friend, and while there, I had some fantastic homemade jams on scones and crepes.
+There was a wide variety of jams and I think I got to taste a handful; peach, raspberry, mango, strawberry, kiwi, mixed berries, tangerine and a whole host of others; and they were all absolutely delicious — the textures, flavours, the perfect blend of sweet and sour, all-natural with no additives … I was in jam heaven.

 You’ve never tried jam until you’ve had homemade jam made with fresh fruits.
 Fruits are naturally sweet, so jam does not need to be filled with sugar for it to be delicious.
 The strong, fresh flavours of the fruits come through beautifully and make it so much tastier than most store-bought jams.
 The best part is that the jam is free from artificial colourings or preservatives.
 So literally a win, win, win!
 Excellent for breakfast, brunch, dessert, your homemade jam can be topped or spread on everything — Ice cream, muffins, toast, bagels, waffles, pancakes, sandwich, etc. And if you want to get fancy with it, add it to your granola and Greek yoghurt parfait or as a doughnut or cake filling.
 The possibilities are pretty much as endless as it is delicious!
 So why buy jam when you can make yours to suit your preference?